Reality Check (Juvenile album)

 Reality Check is the seventh studio album by American rapper Juvenile.
 The album was released on March 7, 2006, by UTP Records and Atlantic Records.
 The album features guest appearances from Paul Wall, Mike Jones, Fat Joe and Ludacris, among others.

-Reality Check was supported by three singles "Rodeo", "Get Ya Hustle On" and "Way I Be Leanin'".
+Reality Check was supported by the singles "Rodeo"/"Get Ya Hustle On", "What's Happenin'" and "Way I Be Leanin'".
 The album debuted at number one on the US Billboard 200 chart, selling 174,000 copies its first week.
 The album was certified gold by the Recording Industry Association of America (RIAA).

 Singles

 The album's lead single "Rodeo"; it was produced by Cool & Dre was released.
-The single had charted on the US Billboard Hot 100 chart, peaking at a modest number 41.

-The album's second single "Get Ya Hustle On"; it was produced by Donald XL Robertson was released.
-The song describes as a scathing indictment for the local government and the media's response from the 2005's Hurricane Katrina, including lyrics such as "The mayor ain't your friend, he's the enemy––just to get your vote, a saint is what he pretend to be" and "Fuck Fox News I don't listen to y'all ass, couldn't get a nigga off the roof when the storm passed."
+The single had charted on the US Billboard Hot 100 chart, peaking at number 41.
+Its B-side was "Get Ya Hustle On", produced by Donald XL Robertson.
+The song describes as a scathing indictment for the local government and the media's response to Hurricane Katrina, including lyrics such as "The mayor ain't your friend, he's the enemy––just to get your vote, a saint is what he pretend to be" and "Fuck Fox News I don't listen to y'all ass, couldn't get a nigga off the roof when the storm passed."
+A music video for the song and the album's second single was "What's Happenin'" was released.

 The album's third single "Way I Be Leanin'" featuring Mike Jones, Paul Wall; along with his label-mates Wacko and Skip was released.
 The music video for "Way I Be Leanin'" premiered on MTV's Making the Video.